adrensnyder/ImapSyncMigrationHelper/README.md

 ## oAuth2
 ### Microsoft 365
 It is possible to copy data by accessing Microsoft 365 mailboxes.
+For all the scripts i'm using Powershell 5.1 Build 22621 Rev. 2506.
+Not tested with other versions

 Firstly, an administrator account with a license that includes the mailbox is required.
 Afterwards, you will need to create the App in the tenant.
 There is an automated procedure in the Office365 section.